top of page

 Smart Licence & Qualification Tracking (Without the Admin Headaches)

 Expired qualifications and licences such as driver’s licences, forklift tickets, trade tickets, Working with Children Checks, or Working with Vulnerable People checks aren’t just admin oversights - they’re potential WHS and legal risks to your business.
-If someone drives a company vehicle, operates a forklift, or works with kids or vulnerable people without a valid clearance, your business could face: Regulatory penalties or fines for non-compliance.
-Insurance issues if an

 Hourly Rate vs Annual Salary: Which one is better?